 BMW Motorrad is targeting affordable adventure tourer market with an all-new bike.
-Dubbed as BMW G310 GS, the new mini adventure tourer finally came out of cover as it had been showcased late last year at the EICMA 2016 in Milan.
+Dubbed as BMW G310 GS, the new mini adventure tourer finally came out of cover and was showcased at the EICMA 2016 in Milan.
 This aggressive and rugged looking adventure tourer bike will enter the Indian market in second half of 2018 in more or less the same timeframe as the arrival of its naked G310R sibling.

 With large speculations surrounding the launch in recent months, BMW will be looking to strengthen its dealership network in the meantime leading up to the launch.
 BMW G310 GS has been designed taking inspiration from the German company’s range of GS bikes, specially the F700GS and the larger R1200 GS.
 The Indian two-wheeler market is growing rapidly, and with changing time, demand for premium and unique bikes is increasing.
 BMW Motorrad being one of the key players in premium two-wheeler market, cannot ignore such a huge emerging space.

 The German two-wheeler manufacturer is also preparing to launch BMW G310R in India, which has been designed and developed at its Munich base in Germany, and being manufactured in India.
 To keep its manufacturing costs lower and the pricing aggressive in India, BMW Motorrad tied up with TVS Motor Company and is now exporting the bike.
 The G310R is being manufactured at TVS’ Hosur plant, and the adventure tourer F310GS is also being built at the same plant.
 Both are widely appreciated for their premium quality, fit and finish.
 The brand will emphasise the same for our market as well.